 October 14, 2014 | 12:30 p.m.
 EDT | $55 Members; $80 Non-member

-Given recent macroeconomic challenges and the current low-interest-rate environment, the pressure is on insurers to focus on underwriting profitability.
+Given recent macroeconomic challenges and the current low-interest-rate environment, the pressure is on insurers to focus on underwriting performance.
 In line with this goal, the industry’s appetite for more granular exposure management, in large part driven by climate change, is increasing.
-Advances in location intelligence, as well as other technologies such as cloud and big data, present insurers with the opportunity to rethink their businesses and processes and set themselves up for long-term sustainable growth and profitability.
+Advances in location intelligence, as well as other technologies such as cloud and big data, present insurers with the opportunity to rethink their businesses and processes and set themselves up for long-term sustainable growth and performance.

 Improving risk selection;